Adult walking through London on a weekday.

 Mounjaro tends to have marginally more reports of mild diarrhoea or loose stool.

-Both share the small but real risks of gallstone disease, pancreatitis, and thyroid C-cell tumours (the last of which has only been demonstrated in rats, not in humans, but is still included as a theoretical contraindication in patients with a personal or family history of medullary thyroid cancer or MEN2).
+All three share the small but real risks of gallstone disease, pancreatitis, and thyroid C-cell tumours (the last of which has only been demonstrated in rats, not in humans, but is still included as a theoretical contraindication in patients with a personal or family history of medullary thyroid cancer or MEN2).

-If you have a sensitive stomach or a history of reflux, the choice between them is often decided by which side effect profile you would rather work with.
+If you have a sensitive stomach or a history of reflux, the choice between the three is often decided by which side effect profile you would rather work with.

-As of early 2026, UK private pricing varies significantly by provider.
+UK private pricing varies significantly by provider.
 The underlying list prices from the manufacturers matter:

 This matters if you have existing cardiovascular risk factors.